 - Cranberries: We use 1 cup of chopped cranberries.
 I recommend using fresh or frozen cranberries, though dried cranberries will also work.
 If using frozen cranberries, do not thaw.

-- Pecans or Walnuts: While optional, chopped nuts are a wonderful addition and compliment the flavors of the bread.
+- Pecans or Walnuts: While optional, chopped nuts are a wonderful addition and complement the flavors of the bread.
 I always use them!

 - Egg: One egg binds everything together.

 - Sugar: We use both brown sugar and granulated sugar to sweeten this bread.

 - Buttermilk: We use buttermilk for added moisture, but also because the lactic acid in buttermilk is what helps the baking soda do its job.
 Want to use sour cream and milk instead?
 You definitely can.
 See my cinnamon swirl quick bread, which is another favorite recipe of mine.
 This bread batter recipe is similar and you can use 1/3 cup sour cream and 2/3 cup whole milk here too.

 - Oil: While butter provides unbelievable flavor, nothing beats the moisture that oil brings.
 We use oil in this quick bread recipe to produce a moist and soft bread, and also because the flavor of butter would get lost with all of the other flavors.